adobe/web-platform-zoo/examples/web-components/cart/README.md

 - Accessibility still needs to be tested and possibly improved.
 - This README needs to be fleshed out to explain the design decisions and recommendations.
-- Link to our upcoming blog posts on parts of this example.

 ## How many components?